elenaeccher/SPANUMBRA_shared/Code/README.md

 # Information about all analysis

-Please note that the results presented in this paper are just a substract of all the experiments that were performed.
-Indeed, it took some time to design experiments that would work with different types of populations and that would reflect implicit measures.
-The very detailed information of what experiments have been performed and the results for each group is available in the folder `All_Analyses`.
-Here is a quick summary of which experiments have been performed with which groups:
+Please be aware that the results mentioned in this paper represent only a part of the experiments conducted.
+It took considerable time to create experiments suitable for various populations and to capture implicit measures.
+For comprehensive information on the experiments conducted and the results for each group, please refer to the folder named All_Analyses.
+Here is a brief overview of the experiments performed with each group:

 | Population | *OrderingCards* | CountingStones | GazeTracking | *Numerosity (VT)* | Squares | Valence | Luminance | Baskets | Numberline |
 | --- | --- | --- | --- |--- | --- | --- | --- | --- | --- |